ryans610/CSharp-RandomExtension/README.md

 *maxValue*
 > Type: System.Single
-> The exclusive upper bound of the random number returned. maxValue must be greater than or equal to minValue.
+> The exclusive upper bound of the random number returned. *maxValue* must be greater than or equal to *minValue*.

 ### Return
 > Type: System.Single
-> A single-precision floating point number that is greater than or equal to minValue, and less than maxValue.
+> A single-precision floating point number that is greater than or equal to *minValue*, and less than *maxValue*.

 ### Exception
 **ArgumentOutOfRangeException**
-> minValue is greater than maxValue.
+> *minValue* is greater than *maxValue*.

 ### Summary
-The NextFloat(Float, Float) overload returns a random floating-point number that is greater than or equal to minValue, and less than maxValue.
-If maxValue equals minValue, the method returns minValue.
+The NextFloat(Float, Float) overload returns a random floating-point number that is greater than or equal to *minValue*, and less than *maxValue*.
+If *maxValue* equals *minValue*, the method returns *minValue*.
 NextDouble() from System.Random is used.

 ## NextDecimal()
 ```C#